evocn/lambda/content/archetypes.md

 ![wizard](/lambda/images/wizard.jpg)

-> A Wizard is not just a college student who learned some spells.
-They are usually special beings, with special destinies.
+> In this land, a Wizard is not just a college student who learned some spells.
+They are usually special individuals, with special destinies.
+> Long ago, Wizard was a title granted to members of a small society of heroes, who fought tyranny with their knowledge, and propelled us forth into the modern age.
-> Wizards keep the balance in the realm.
-They are very rarely interested in their own ends.
+> For many years, Wizards kept the balance in the realm, never thinking of their own needs.
+> But over time, the purity of heart diminished, and in turn, the magic was lost.
-> When creating your wizard, consider what threats they may think about, and how their quest for knowledge might help them towards stopping it.
+> When creating your wizard, consider what sort of things impel their spirits towards such ends, and what magic means to them.

 ***Important stat: Intelligence*** | ***Base Health: 10***